rerun-io/rerun/docs/content/getting-started/data-in/rust.md

 rerun::native_viewer::show(storage.take())?;
 ```

-The viewer will block the main thread until it is closed.
+The Viewer will block the main thread until it is closed.

 ### Closing